DippoldEJ/Feature-Detection-and-Explanation/README.md

 <br />

-Application and Verification
+Application and Verification - Feature Detection and Matching of the strongest 30 features
 -------------------------

-Text<br />
+Application of each feature seperatly and accumulated for gray and rgb case.
 <br />

 References